pyRTX.core.parallel_utils

 pyRTX.core.parallel_utils.get_ncores(lst, **kwargs)[source]

-Returns the number of cores for parallel computations.
-If not specified, the number of cores is set to the number available on your machine.
+If not specified, the number of cores is set to the number available on your machine minus one.

 pyRTX.core.parallel_utils.is_method(func, cls_inst)[source]